“It was sport. You didn’t get all mad just because you’d done something stupid. It’s probably a young person’s thing.” — Don McQuirk

 The press called the Trans-Canada Rally the longest rally in the world, and it followed a winding 4000-mile route, between Vancouver and Montreal.
 The event was first held in April 1961 under the auspicious title of the British Columbia International Trade Fair Car Rally, and the following year, Shell became title sponsor.
 The rally was officially sanctioned by the FIA, and according to a report in the August 1963 issue of Car Life magazine, it was one of the five international rallies that counted toward a World Rally Championship.

 For the 1963 race, Don and Colin McQuirk drove the Bentley, which Don still owns, from Thornhill, Ontario, to Vancouver for the start of the rally.
-Taking turns driving and sleeping, it took the brothers about 48 hours to get there.
+Taking turns driving and sleeping, the brothers took about 48 hours to get there.
 The Bentley already had 358,000 miles on it when they arrived at the start line.

 Racing royalty, and the opposite of that